Burling graphs revisited, part II: Structure: -Burling graphs

 Let us see examples.
 On Figure~\ref{f:kBur}, two oriented graphs $G_1$ and $G_2$ are represented.
 Since $G_1$ can be derived from $T_1$, we see that $G_1$ is a 2-Burling graph.
 In fact, the nobility of $G_1$ must be 2, because since $c$ is a source of degree~2, its two out-neighbors must be on the same branch.
 Similarly, $G_2$ is a 3-Burling graph and has nobility~3 (because of $y$ being a source of degree~3).
 Hence, $G$ is a 2-Burling graph (in fact it has nobility 2 because we will soon see that only forests have nobility 1).
 This shows that an oriented graph (for instance $G_2$) may have a nobility different from the nobility of its underlying graph.

 In Figure~\ref{f:kBurTwoRep-4}, an oriented Burling graph $G$ with nobility~3 is represented together with two Burling graphs $T_1$ and $T_2$.
 Observe that $T_2$ has a branch that contains four vertices of $G$.
-So, $ G $ is derived from $T_1 $ as a 3-Burling graphs, and is derived from $ T_2 $ as a 4-Burling graph.
+So, $ G $ is derived from $T_1 $ as a 3-Burling graph, and is derived from $ T_2 $ as a 4-Burling graph.

 It should be pointed out that the nobility of an oriented graph may be strictly greater than its maximum out-degree, as shown on Figure~\ref{f:nobilityNotMd-3}.
 The graph $G$ has three sources with out-neighborhood $\{1, 2, 3\}$, $\{2, 3, 4\}$ and $\{3, 4, 5\}$.
-It can be checked that at least four vertices among 1, 2, 3, 4 and~5 must lie on the same branch of any Burling tree leading to $G$.
+Assume that $ G $ is derived from a Burling tree $ T $.
+At least four vertices among 1, 2, 3, 4 and~5 must lie on the same branch of $T$.
+We only sketch the proof: on the branch of $ T $ that contains 1, 2, and 3, either 1 is the farthest vertex from the root or it is not.
+In the former case, if 4 is not a descendant of both 2 and 3, then 1, 2, 3, and 4 are all on a common branch, and if 4 is a descendant of both 2 and 3, then any branch containing 4, contains both 3, and 5.
+So, in particular, 2, 3, 4, and 5 are on a common branch.
+In the latter case (where 1 is not the farthest from root among 1, 2, and 3), any branch containing both 2 and 3 contains 1 as well.
+So, in particular 1, 2, 3, and 4 are on a common branch.
 So, the nobility of $G$ is~4.